FerreroJeremy/ln2sql/README.md

 <i><a rel="license" href="https://www.researchgate.net/publication/278965118_fr2sql_Interrogation_de_bases_de_donnees_en_francais">Benoît Couderc and Jérémy Ferrero. fr2sql : Database Query in French. (fr2sql : Interrogation de bases de données en français [in French]).
 In Proceedings of the 17th RECITAL (affiliated with the 22th TALN Conference).
 June 2015.
 Caen, France.
 ATALA. pp.1-12 </a></i>

 In view to learn Python, I recently decided to implement our originally PHP project in Python.
 In addition, that will allow me to share the tool with the English-speaking community by making it public available here.
-The languages provided are for now English and French.
+Languages currently supported are English and French.

 ### Extra features